-This policy was adopted on Signed on behalf of the nursery Date for review 09/2021 Alison Shipton 09/2022
+This policy was adopted on Signed on behalf of the nursery Date for review 09/2022 Alison Shipton 09/2023

-66. Well-being for Staff
+66. Staff Well-being

 This policy links to the Health and Safety, Well-being in the Nursery, Return to Work, Supervisions and Safeguarding and Child Protection and Prevent Duty and Radicalisation policies.